Utrecht: Music and events

-The city has several music venues such as TivoliVredenburg, Tivoli De Helling, ACU, Moira, EKKO, dB's and RASA.
+The city has several music venues, such as TivoliVredenburg, Tivoli De Helling, ACU, Moira, EKKO, dB's and RASA.
 Utrecht hosts the yearly Utrecht Early Music Festival (Festival Oude Muziek).
-Several Editions of the Thunderdome, a large gabber music event, have been held in Jaarbeurs Utrecht.
+Several events in the Thunderdome series, a large gabber music event, have been held in Jaarbeurs Utrecht.
 The city also hosts Trance Energy there.
 Every summer there used to be the Summer Darkness festival, which celebrated goth culture and music.
 In November the Le Guess Who? festival, focused on indie rock, art rock and experimental rock, takes place in many of the city's venues.

 Theatre

 There are two main theatres in the city, the Theater Kikker and the Stadsschouwburg Utrecht.
 De Parade, a travelling theatre festival, performs in Utrecht in summer.
 The city also hosts the yearly Festival aan de Werf which offers a selection of contemporary international theatre, together with visual arts, public art and music.
+Another theatre, the Beatrix Theater, located in the Beurskwartier, has hosted musical productions including Mamma Mia!
+(2018-19).